game00v3r/game00v3r/README.md

 Network automation CLI for operational workflows:

-- BSI-style backup orchestration across DC, Head Office, Branch, and APIC targets
+- backup orchestration across DC, Head Office, Branch, and APIC targets
 - Health checks for legacy and ACI environments
 - Endpoint, interface, and PM report generation
 - Branch rollout/rollback status checks with inconsistent-state detection
+- Also the Tools are integrated with WebEx

 ### Netroku ACI

 Web tooling for Cisco ACI engineers:

-(similar to PostMan but enhanced version with pre-validation)
+(similar to PostMan but enhanced version with pre-validation and FREE)

 - CSV-driven bulk provisioning
 - Static port and interface selector deployment